 Being an IC member is a role of crucial responsibility because they are important in maintaining the safety and reputation of the organization.
 One of the major challenges for organizations is the inability of IC members to handle complaints effectively.
 An employee of an MNC committing suicide after being accused of sexual harassment was a hot news for a long time.
 The incident led to serious consequences for the IC and the company.
 This incident shows how a poorly trained IC can be costly for an organization and its employees.

+There can also be tricky cases which the Internal Committee sweat over as it does not know how to handle them.
 Even studies suggest that many internal committee members lack the adequate training required to handle sexual harassment complaints effectively.
 It is important for the IC members to be thorough about the relevant laws and legal terms like workplace, employee, etc; the psychological impact of being a victim, or being accused; the process of conducting a fair investigation; dilemmas that can occur during investigations and many more.
 Frequent training is crucial for the empowerment of the IC.
 Do have a look at our comprehensive, interactive and engaging eLearning training for IC members.

 It is true that you can avoid penalties and legal consequences if the IC is constituted correctly.
 But IC has got a lot more to do in an organization.
 They are responsible for creating a supportive work environment through training programs and awareness building initiatives.
 IC should act as the pillar and a driving force towards creating a respectful workplace by being role models themselves.